 My neighbor recently died.
 Almost an entire century passed from the moment he took his first breath until the moment he took his last.
 God gave him a long life.

 I had just visited him and his wife the week before.
-When I stopped by, he was dressed up preparing to head to an appointment.
-I offered to bring him a milkshake.
-He loved milkshakes.
-Chocolate, preferably.
+When I stopped by, he was dressed in a crisp collared shirt and slacks preparing to head to an appointment.
+I offered to bring him a milkshake upon his return.
+He loved milkshakes, especially chocolate.
 He declined the offer being unsure how long he’d be gone.
 I told him I’d bring him one next week.

-I never got to bring him that milkshake.
+I never had the opportunity to bring him that milkshake.

 My neighbor passed away in the middle of the coronavirus pandemic of something other than the coronavirus.
 The coronavirus didn’t take him, but death did.

 The coronavirus is claiming lives right now, and the impression is if we survive this pandemic, we survive, but make no mistake, none of us will escape death.
 In one way or another, on this day or that, we each will pass from this reality into the next.

 God was not surprised at my neighbor’s passing, not the manner in which he passed neither the moment at which he passed, and He will not be surprised at my passing whether I am one who succumbs to this virus or dies sometime later in some other way.

 You saw me before I was born.
 Every day of my life was recorded in your book.
 Every moment was laid out before a single day had passed.
 Psalm 139:16